osnava/EMG-826/README.md

 # :muscle: EMG-826
 It looks like your QR scanner worked perfectly.
 Enjoy this repository!

+To have a better visualization experience use your :computer:
 ## :warning: WARNING :warning:
 THIS IS NOT A MEDICAL DEVICE.
 IMPROPER USE OF THIS SENSOR COULD CAUSE HARM TO THE SUBJECT.